 HFG is like a home for the children and staff in which Houseparents act as real parents who ensure the safety of the residents.
 And just like a home, they put order when conflict arises between the resident-children.

 Indeed, a major adjustment is needed for the HFG staff to be effective in their work – separating their responsibilities at home and at the workplace is a must.
 The excellent performance and hard work of the HFG staff has contributed in the passing of the HFG as the only Center and Residential Care Facility in the region with a Level 3 Center of Excellence accreditation.

-Part of the advantages as a Level 3 Center of Excellence is the flexibility of the working hours for the staff, including the adjustment of inefficient practices and amending outdated technologies – ensuring timely services for the clients.
+Part of the advantages as a Level 3 Center of Excellence is the flexibility of their 8 hours shifting, except during the pandemic of the working hours of the staff, including the adjustment of inefficient practices and amending outdated technologies – ensuring timely services for the clients.